 State Machines in C

-If a system functionality is where outputs depend on the order in which input events occur, or input events that occur at different times (states) will cause to different output, then these models are called "Time-Ordered Behavior".
+If a system functionality is where outputs depend on the order in which input events occur, or input events that occur at different times (states) will cause different output, then these models are called "Time-Ordered Behavior".
 For example:

 - An electronic lock may require a user to press and release button 5, then 3, then 2 to unlock a door

 - A fan has only one button.
-When a user first presses the button to turn on fan at 25% speed.
+When a user first presses the button to turn on the fan at 25% speed.
 If the user presses the button continuously, the fan speed will be changed to 50%, 75%, then 100%.
-When the fan speed reaches to 100% and user presses the button again, the system will turn off the fan.
+When the fan speed reaches 100% and the user presses the button again, the system will turn off the fan.

 - Set of inputs and outputs